 It’s just ticked over to July.
-That means two things: the heat has suddenly gone way up, and Gion Matsuri has kicked off.
+That means two things: the heat has suddenly gone way up, and the Gion Matsuri—or Gion Festival—has kicked off.

-Gion Matsuri is the biggest event in Kyoto’s calendar, and one of the biggest and most important festivals throughout Japan.
-It’s also one of the cheapest events in Kyoto, nay, maybe even in Japan!
+Gion Matsuri is perhaps the biggest event in Kyoto’s calendar, and one of the most important festivals in Japan.
+It’s also one of the cheapest events in Kyoto, nay, maybe even the country!

-The yamaboko junko parades (the main processions on July 17th and 24th) are free, and span many kilometers, with no end of viewing spots to choose from.
-But if you want to spend some money, you can secure a reserved seat with a very clear view.
+The Yamahoko Junko parades (the main processions on July 17th and 24th) are free, and span many kilometers, with no end of viewing spots to choose from.
+But if you do want to spend some money, you can secure a reserved seat to make sure you get a super-clear view.
 You can buy tickets to see the Gion Festival parades online.

-Taking photos is a cheapo way of preserving your memories of the festival, but if you want something a little more unique, why not splash out on a goshuin-cho stamp book (between 900 and 1,500 yen) and collect the commemorative stamps of each float as you visit them?
+Taking photos is a low-cost way of preserving your memories of the Gion Festival, but if you want something a little more unique, you can always splash out on a goshuincho stamp book (between ¥900 and ¥1,500) and collect the commemorative stamps of each float as you visit them.
 A small donation is welcomed at every stamp station.

-Wearing the clothes you have is naturally free, but if you want to blend in with the locals, spend a little cash on yukata rental and a decorative hand fan.
+There’s no dress code, but if you want to blend in with the locals, you can spend a little cash on yukata rental and maybe throw in a decorative hand fan.
 Then head over to the yatai food stalls and enjoy festival staples like yakisoba and takoyaki.
 Alternatively, bring some rice balls and you’re sorted.

 But wait, even after all that, there are still more free events than paid during Gion Matsuri?
-Geez, it’s tough to spend money at this cheapo event!
+Geez, it’s tough to spend money at this cheapo-friendly celebration!

 This post was first published in July, 2016.
 Last updated July, 2018.